The Science of Discworld III: Darwin's Watch: Ideas and themes

 In the discussion section Cohen and Stewart examine the theory of evolution and the changes in the idea over the years.
 They also explore how scientific theories happen in general, and how they differ from other ways of thinking, as well as a brief diversion into the concept of time travel.
 The Discworld story reflects all this, as the wizards must ensure that The Origin of Species is written to maintain Earth's history.

-At the 2006 Discworld Convention, Cohen and Stewart explained that they originally drafted a very different outline for Science of Discworld III, in which the wizards visited various different fictional versions of Mars (Ray Bradbury's Mars, H.G.
-Wells' Mars, Edgar Rice Burroughs' Mars, etc.), culminating in the discovery of a Discworld version of Barsoom, (a square, red world, on the back of four thoats, on the back of a giant zitidar).
+At the 2006 Discworld Convention, Cohen and Stewart explained that they originally drafted a very different outline for Science of Discworld III, in which the wizards visited various different fictional versions of Mars (Ray Bradbury's Mars, H. G. Wells' Mars, Edgar Rice Burroughs' Mars, etc.), culminating in the discovery of a Discworld version of Barsoom, (a square, red world, on the back of four thoats, on the back of a giant zitidar).
 This was abandoned when it was realised both that this discovery would have to have repercussions in later books, especially if, as planned, the "Martians" invaded; and also that Barsoom was close enough to sword and sorcery in any case that transplanting it to the Discworld setting did not alter it enough to be funny.

+Reception

+The book was reviewed by Ian C.W Hardy for Trends in Ecology & Evolution.
+The reviewer wrote that the book, focusing, as the title implies, on the theory of evolution, "is more than a fun story" due to it touching upon a mixture of real world dimensions of science, and that "the value of Darwin’s Watch lies in the way that a diversity of scientific areas are discussed to form an overview of how science does and does not work, and where we are currently 'at'".
+He concludes by noting that he recommends this volume, as well as its prequels, to his undergraduate students.

+Writing for the New Scientist, Stephen Baxter praised the book concluding that "Terry Pratchett has galvanised literacy levels among the young, while Jack Cohen and Ian Stewart qualify as two of our finest popular science writers.
+Their collaboration is an earnest and conscientious educational project, a fun book which deserves to be taken very seriously indeed".

+The book was also positively reviewed for the AudioFile ("Education mixed with entertainment—what a wonderful concept"), Booklist ("For Pratchett fans saddened by the author's passing, the book is a must-read swan song, whereas science buffs who don't mind the fanciful story line will find the nonfiction essay chapters fascinating") and Publishers Weekly ("The late Pratchett, creator of the wildly popular Discworld novels, and his coauthors offer fascinating insight into Darwin, his world, and how Victorian life shaped his theory of evolution.
+Even technophobic readers will enjoy this cheerful, accessible look at the less-than-linear path of scientific discovery, where the most comfortable answer is usually not the best.")